Kansas Child Support Laws: Guidelines and Calculations

 Adjustments to Gross Income

-- Court-ordered child support actually being paid for other children
+- Court-ordered child support actually being paid for children in other households

-- Spousal maintenance paid (to ex-spouses or the other parent in this case)
+- Spousal maintenance (alimony) paid to a former spouse or to the other parent in the current case

-- Cost-of-living differential (when parents live in different states or metropolitan areas)
+- Cost-of-living differential when parents live in areas with significantly different living costs

 Imputed Income

-If a parent appears deliberately unemployed or underemployed, Kansas judges may impute income based on earning capacity.
-Judges consider the parent’s assets, earnings history, work search efforts, job skills, education, age, health, and employment barriers.
+If a parent is voluntarily unemployed or underemployed, Kansas courts can impute income based on that parent's earning capacity.
+Judges consider the parent's assets, work history, job skills, education, age, physical health, mental health, and local employment opportunities.

 Parenting Time Adjustments

-When the non-custodial parent has significant parenting time, the guidelines allow for reduced support:
+When the noncustodial parent has significant parenting time, the guidelines allow for a percentage reduction in support:

-For extended parenting time (more than 14 consecutive days, such as summer vacations), monthly support may be reduced by up to 50% proportionately.
+For extended parenting time of more than 14 consecutive days (such as summer vacations), monthly support may be reduced by up to 50% for those months.

 Other Adjustments

-- Long-distance parenting time costs (such as airfare)
+- Long-distance transportation costs for parenting time (such as airfare)

 - Tax exemption allocation effects